- § 4501

 (2) If the area is to be developed for nonresidential uses, the local governing body shall determine that such nonresidential uses are necessary and appropriate to facilitate the proper growth and development of the community in accordance with sound planning standards and local community objectives, which acquisition may require the exercise of governmental action as provided in this chapter, because of defective or unusual conditions of title, diversity of ownership, tax delinquency, improper subdivisions, outmoded street patterns, deterioration of site, economic disuse, unsuitable topography or faulty lot layouts, the need for the correlation of the area with other areas of a municipality or community, by streets and modern traffic requirements, or any combination of such factors or other conditions which retard development of the area.48 Del.
 Laws, c.
 345, § 6; 31 Del.
 C. 1953, § 4525; 55 Del.
 Laws, c.
 292, § 8;

-The notice of the proposed modification shall be sent by certified mail to the last known address of the redeveloper or redevelopers of the real property, or his or her successor or successors, who shall have 30 days from the date of the notice to state objections to the modification.
+The notice of the proposed modification shall be sent by certified mail to the last known address of the redeveloper or redevelopers of the real property, or any successor or successors, who shall have 30 days from the date of the notice to state objections to the modification.
 These objections will be submitted to the governing body at the time of the hearing.
 If no objections are made within the 30 days from the date of the notice, then the authority may recommend the plan and state to the governing body that there were no objections.48 Del.
 Laws, c.
 345, § 6; 31 Del.
 C. 1953, § 4526; 57 Del.
 Laws, c.
 565, § 1; 70 Del.
 Laws, c.
-186, § 1;
+186, § 1; 84 Del.
+Laws, c.
+42, § 1;

 (a) An authority may sell, lease, exchange or otherwise transfer real property or any interest therein in a redevelopment project area to any redeveloper for residential, recreational, commercial, industrial or other uses or for public use in accordance with the redevelopment plan, subject to such covenants, conditions and restrictions as it may deem to be in the public interest or to carry out the purposes of this chapter.
 Such sale, lease, exchange or other transfer, and any agreement relating thereto, may be made only after, or subject to, the approval of the redevelopment plan by the governing body of the community.
 Such real property shall be sold, leased or transferred at its fair value for uses in accordance with the redevelopment plan, notwithstanding such value may be less than the cost of acquiring and preparing such property for redevelopment.
 In determining the fair value of real property for uses in accordance with the redevelopment plan, an authority shall take into account and give consideration to the uses and purposes required by such plan, the restrictions upon, and the covenants, conditions and obligations assumed by the redeveloper of, such property, the objectives of the redevelopment plan for the prevention of the recurrence of slum or blighted areas and such other matters as the authority shall specify as being appropriate.
 In fixing rentals and selling prices, an authority shall give consideration to appraisals of the property for such uses made by land experts employed by the authority.